root-project/root/README/ReleaseNotes/v628/index.md

 - The deprecated RooFit containers `RooHashTable`, `RooNameSet`, `RooSetPair`, and `RooList` are removed.
 Please use STL container classes instead, like `std::unordered_map`, `std::set`, and `std::vector`.
 - The `RooFit::FitOptions(const char*)` command to steer [RooAbsPdf::fitTo()](https://root.cern.ch/doc/v628/classRooAbsPdf.html) with an option string was removed.
 This way of configuring the fit was deprecated since at least since ROOT 5.02.
   Subsequently, the `RooMinimizer::fit(const char*)` function and the [RooMCStudy](https://root.cern.ch/doc/v628/classRooMCStudy.html) constructor that takes an option string was removed as well.
+- The overload of `RooAbsData::createHistogram` that takes integer parameters for the bin numbers is now deprecated and will be removed in ROOT 6.30.
+  This was done to avoid confusion with inconsistent behavior when compared to other `createHistogram` overloads.
+  Please use the verson of `createHistogram` that takes RooFit command arguments.

 ## Core Libraries